miohtama/hubot-open-webhook/docs/install.md

 **It is recommend to use SSH keys instead of passwords in automation**.

-Then run Ansible against your server.
+**Using SSH password**: Then run Ansible against your server.
 You can do this with passwords (if you first install [sshpass](http://sshpass.sourceforge.net/):

     ansible-playbook --inventory-file=hosts.ini --asks-sudo-pass --ask-pass playbook.yml

-.. or easier if you are using [SSH public keys](http://opensourcehacker.com/2012/10/24/ssh-key-and-passwordless-login-basics-for-developers/):
+**Using SSH Keys**: .. or easier if you are using [SSH public keys](http://opensourcehacker.com/2012/10/24/ssh-key-and-passwordless-login-basics-for-developers/):

     ssh-copy-id myunixuser@999.999.999.999
     ansible-playbook --inventory-file=hosts.ini --asks-sudo-pass playbook.yml